 - Homologated for EURO5

-The CB500X’s A2-licence friendly, 8-valve liquid-cooled parallel twin-cylinder layout offers a well-proportioned balance of physical size and willing, enjoyable power output, with an energetic, high-revving character and zappy top end.
+The CB500X’s A2-licence friendly 471cc, 8-valve liquid-cooled parallel twin-cylinder layout offers a well-proportioned balance of physical size and willing, enjoyable power output, with an energetic, high-revving character and zappy top end.
+The 2019 upgrades created faster acceleration through a 4% boost in low-to-mid-range power and torque in the 3-7,000rpm range.
+It’s very much an engine whose overall performance and character belie its relatively small capacity.
+Peak power of 35kW arrives at 8,600rpm, with 43Nm torque delivered at 6,500rpm.

-Bore and stroke is set at 67mm x 66.8mm and compression ratio is 10.7:1; the crankshaft pins are phased at 180° and a primary couple-balancer sits behind the cylinders, close to the bike’s centre of gravity.
+Bore and stroke are set at 67mm x 66.8mm with compression ratio of 10.7:1; the crankshaft pins are phased at 180° and a primary couple-balancer sits behind the cylinders, close to the bike’s centre of gravity.
 The primary and balancer gears use scissor gears, reducing noise.
 The crank counterweight is specifically shaped for couple-balance and its light weight allows the engine to spin freely, with reduced inertia.

 Acting as a stressed member, the engine complements the frame’s rigidity with four frame hangers on the cylinder head.
-Internally the cylinder head uses roller rocker arms; shim-type valve adjustment keeps weight down, for lower valve-spring load and reduced friction.
+Internally the cylinder head uses roller rocker arms; shim-type valve adjustment allows them to be light, for lower valve-spring load and reduced friction.

 A silent (SV Chain) cam chain has the surface of its pins treated with Vanadium, reducing friction with increased protection against wear.
 Inlet valve diameter is 26.0mm with exhaust valve diameter of 21.5mm.

-A range of Genuine Honda Accessories is available for the CB500X.
+A range of Genuine Honda Accessories are available for the CB500X.
 They include:

 Side wind deflectors